MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ### How do I see rooms and buildings in Places Finder?

-If you have enabled places Finder, but cannot see rooms or buildings utilize the steps found in the [Quick setup guide for buildings/floors](/deployoffice/places/get-started/quick-setup-buildings-floors) to ensure you have set up your Places Directory.
+If you have enabled places Finder, but can't see rooms or buildings utilize the steps found in the [Quick setup guide for buildings/floors](/deployoffice/places/get-started/quick-setup-buildings-floors) to ensure you have set up your Places Directory.